 3 days in Hong Kong

-For most people, the answer to the question of how many days in Hong Kong they should spend is simple—and round.
+For most people, the answer to the question of how many days Hong Kong they should spend is simple—and round.
 To be sure, three days in Hong Kong is almost a perfect trip length.
 This gives you a day each in Kowloon and Hong Kong Island, and a third either to take day trips (such as to the Big Buddha or Po Lin Monastery on Lantau island), or to treasures within or not far outside the city limits.
 In particular, I love visiting 10,000 Buddhas Monastery in Sha Tin, which is just a few stops from Tsim Sha Tsui but feels much farther away.

 5 days in Hong Kong

-Five days, when it comes to Hong Kong anyway, is sort of a “Goldilocks” trip.
+Five days, when it comes to how long to stay in Hong Kong anyway, is sort of a “Goldilocks” trip.
 This affords you plentiful time to explore central areas of the city broadly and deeply, as well as to spend as much time as you want outside the city, be at exploring nature like Shek O Beach, or on a more civilized excursion to Hong Kong Disneyland.
 Staying in Hong Kong for five days also allows you to spread your culinary wings, juxtaposing local meals of roast duck with fancy, rooftop drinks at one of the many sky bars in Soho.

 A week in Hong Kong